Four Faculty Teams Receive ABC Thrive Seed Grants to Improve Early Childhood Outcomes

 This project will apply insights from behavioral economics to design and pilot new strategies to increase participation and subsequent behavioral change among Black families.
 Using the behavioral economics framework, researchers will seek to understand the sequence of interrelated decisions that families in the program make, in order to design new interventions to improve parent engagement.

-Faculty/staff contributors: Armando Bedoyam, Medicine, School of Medicine; Stephen Blackwelder, Duke University Health System; Geraldine Dawson, Psychiatry & Behavioral Sciences, School of Medicine; Kenneth Dodge, Sanford School of Public Policy; Matthew Engelhard, Psychiatry & Behavioral Sciences, School of Medicine; Elsa Friis, Psychiatry & Behavioral Sciences, School of Medicine; Monica Lemmon, Pediatrics, School of Medicine; Eliana Perrin, Pediatrics, School of Medicine; Ryan Shaw, School of Nursing
+Faculty/staff contributors: Armando Bedoyam, Medicine, School of Medicine; Stephen Blackwelder, Duke University Health System; Geraldine Dawson, Psychiatry & Behavioral Sciences, School of Medicine; Kenneth Dodge, Sanford School of Public Policy; Matthew Engelhard, Psychiatry & Behavioral Sciences, School of Medicine; Elsa Friis, Psychiatry & Behavioral Sciences, School of Medicine; Scott Kollins, Psychiatry & Behavioral Sciences, School of Medicine; Monica Lemmon, Pediatrics, School of Medicine; Ryan Shaw, School of Nursing

 Early identification and intervention for neurodevelopment disorders, like Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), can significantly improve outcomes.
 However, screening for ASD and ADHD is not currently well integrated into routine pediatric primary care, limiting opportunities for early and effective intervention.